brunoRyckaert/powerplant-coding-challenge/README.md

 ### Using Visual Studio

-Build and run the included launch profile (http) directly from Visual Studio
+Open the solution in Visual Studio.
+Build and run the included launch profile (http) directly from Visual Studio.

 ### From the CLI